Perth Shiva Temple: Festivals and events

-The temple priests perform poojas to specific gods and goddesses.
-In addition, festivals celebrated at the temple include the following.
+The temple priests perform pujas to specific gods and goddesses.
+In addition, festivals celebrated at the temple include the following:

 Maha Shivaratri

 Maha Shivaratri: the temple is open for an entire day and night of fasting and meditation in honor of the god Shiva.

 Purattasi

 Purattasi, a Hindu month celebrating Perumal (an avatar of Vishnu), with prayers and a vegetarian feast each Saturday.

 Pradosham

 Pradosham, bimonthly prayers to Shiva during the three hours surrounding sunset on the thirteenth day of every fortnight in the Hindu calendar, with an hour-long mantra sung in the temple.